-Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
-Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-However, material weaknesses or significant deficiencies may exist that were not identified.
+Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
+We identified a deficiency in internal control, described in Part II of the accompanying Schedule of Findings as 2024-001 that we consider to be a material weakness.